 Over 2,000 years ago, Jesus emptied himself and moved in our direction.
 We were lost and broken and he went on a mission to find and restore us.
 Jesus is still making headway today…. and now he invites us to join him.
 To fight on behalf of the mistreated, come alongside the struggling, and bring real hope to those who have none.
 To get to know those in our neighborhoods and workplace.
 To listen to people’s stories, and tell our own.
 To feel one another’s pain and share in each other’s joy.
 To engage our culture and community and work together to restore what is broken.
 But following Jesus isn’t easy.
 He leads us out of our comfort zone.
 Following him is inconvenient and requires sacrifice, but we believe it’s worth it.
 We believe that as we get to know Jesus better, we trust him more.
 And as we trust him more we follow him more closely and start experiencing the freedom, purpose, and peace that we were meant to have.
 So let’s not allow the American dream to distract us from embracing the messiness of life and being a part of what God is doing to change the world.

 Let’s move forward together.

 Church is who we are.

 It’s not where we go or what we do.
 It’s a group of people we belong to.

-Each of us is different but everyone is called to inspire and equip others to know and follow Jesus.
-It’s not a few people’s role, it’s everyone’s.
+We all have different gifts, yet all called to help others know and follow Jesus.
+It’s not just a few people’s role, it’s everyone’s.

 Relationships are powerful.

-But they’re not easy and they don’t happen by accident.
-Transformation comes from authentic relationships and life experiences, not just information.
+But not easy and they don’t happen by accident.
+Change comes from authentic connection in real life, not just a transfer of information.